GataQuadrada/GataQuadrada/README.md

 - 🗯　I talk a lot.
 I type faster than I speak.
 Good luck dealing with my randomness!
 - 👾　Fun fact¹: I have the ~rare~ skill of being able to be completely neutral to anything.
 - 🎃　Fun fact²: I write thousands of lines of codes daily.
 Sometimes, just because.
-- 🎧　Fact: I wanted to have a "last playing" widget in here, But you're not ready for my playlists!
+- 🎧　A fact: I wanted to have a "last playing" widget in here.
+But you're not ready for that!

 ### Follow me: